Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.92 degrees Kelvin in August 2025, compared to 1.17 in July 2025.
+In both land and oceanic locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.92 degrees Kelvin in August 2025, versus 1.17 in July 2025.

 History.
-Here’s a quick look at some statistics computed on the full sample: the anomaly attained a maximum of 5.00 degrees Kelvin in November 2020; it reached a trough of -4.09 in February 1979; it had a mean of -0.05.
+Here's a peek at some descriptive statistics we calculated on the whole sample: the anomaly reached its lowest level of -4.09 degrees Kelvin in February 1979; it reached its highest level of 5.00 in November 2020; it had a mean of -0.05.

 Latest values